ottok/debcraft/README.md

 ## Installation

-For the time being Debcraft is not available in the Debian repositories or even as a package at all.
+For the time being, Debcraft is not available in the Debian repositories or even as a package at all.
 To use it, simply clone the git repository and link the script from any directory you have in your `$PATH`, such as `$HOME/bin`